nata-vito/see_how_pkg/README.md

 * `math`
 * `cv_bridge`

-## 🚀 Instalando SEE HOW PACKAGE
+## 🚀 Installing SEE HOW PACKAGE

-Para instalar o SEE HOW PACKAGE, siga estas etapas:
+To install the SEE HOW PACKAGE, follow these steps:

 Linux:
 ```